agarwalaman263/housekeeping/README.md

 _*All tiemstamps must be provided in the given format **%Y-%m-%d %H:%M:%S**.*_

-_*The information about the frequency was inadequate.
-This means I could only allot a worker to the a task but cannot check when the worker is free or not.*_

 _*I have used formdata to pass data to the API.
 So to evaluate the work, please use POST.
 It has a special input type where we an pass the parameters via formdata*_

 _*Database used is mySQL.
 The mySQL server is provided by remotemysql.com*_